1991mirec/kiwi/README.md

 ## Application steps

 1. request is received and params are parsed.
 If there is any missing param user will be notified
-2. checking from cache if there was already such request done with same params and if yes returning data from cache
-3. if not the searching from cache each country to find if we have cached top airports of the country
+2. searching from cache each country to find if we have cached top airports of the country
-4. if not making request to get country id
+3. if not making request to get country id and trying to search that in cache to find top 3 airports.
+This is due to user may do some typo and country could have been already cached
-   - once I have country ID I am making request to get top 3 airports of the country
+4. if not cached I have country ID from previous request and I am making request to get top 3 airports of the country
+5. checking from cache if there was already such request done with same params and if yes returning data from cache
-5. once I have both source and destination airports I am making request to each combination and trying to get best price
+6. once I have both source and destination airports I am making request to each combination and trying to get best price
-6. output of all the data are presented to the user in sorted by price manner
+7. output of all the data are presented to the user in sorted by price manner

+each request done is being cached
+- caching user give countries to top three airports
+- caching calculated IDs of the countries to top three airports
+- caching searched flights by source and destination airports with date

 ## Assumptions made

 - Single adult with no children is making the request and therefor prices are given for single adult
 - Economy class is chosen for flight search
 - The requester does not need any bags with him :)